Message events are events which reference a message. They are used to wait until a proper message is received.

 At the moment, messages can be published only externally by using one of the Zeebe clients.

-A workflow can have one or more message start events.
+A workflow can have one or more message start events (besides other types of start events).
 Each of the message events must have a unique message name.
-If the workflow has at least one message start event then it must not have a none start event.
-Other types of start events are allowed.

 When a workflow is deployed then it creates a message subscription for each message start event.
 Message subscriptions of the previous version of the workflow (based on the BPMN process id) are closed.